orbitmines/library/phases/Project Index.md

 - **Emulators**: [Synopsys Unified Emulation and Prototyping System](https://www.synopsys.com/verification/emulation/zebu-ep1.html)
 - **Networking**: [[Anoma]]
 - **Some random concepts**
-- Floating-Point Arithmetic (there were people who created neat graphs for these, find them? - probably a very neat way of phrasing them in terms of rays ; as in where the ambiguity happens), eNDIAN BASE ENCODING, ..
+	- Floating-Point Arithmetic (there were people who created neat graphs for these, find them? - probably a very neat way of phrasing them in terms of rays ; as in where the ambiguity happens)
+	- Endian base encoding